Ojoayobami/NFL-Sports-Player-Performance-Analysis/README.md

 **Description:**
 Displays where NFL players come from, comparing states, hometowns, and population sizes.
 Highlights key hotspots for player production.

-**Key Visuals Used:**
-Map visuals, bar charts, filters by position and region.

 ---